KO443/Splunk-power-user-lab-Projects/CIM Data Normalization in Splunk Using the CIM Add-On and Add-On Builder/README.md

 <img width="2531" height="954" alt="image" src="https://github.com/user-attachments/assets/9d7cf870-1c12-44d2-a0b6-21e895ea37fe" />

-6. To create New Field Aliases for the non-green fields which click on **New Knowledge Object**, and then select **FIELDALIAS**, so that we can Match field names from the access_combined sourcetype to the **web** Data Model.
+6. To create New Field Aliases for the non-green fields which will need field aliases to normalize the data, I clicked on **New Knowledge Object**, and then selected **FIELDALIAS**, so that we can Match field names from the Event type field  to the **web** Data Model.

 <img width="546" height="545" alt="image" src="https://github.com/user-attachments/assets/f273a3b3-2c62-420c-90dd-d288eb573d91" />

-7. jfjdf
+7.I add the fields from the Event type and the data Model to so than an alias can create an Alias click ok after adding the field and click new knowledge object to add another the click Done (top right) to move to Validate & Package

 8. kdkdkd
 9.